exercism/legacy-docs/maintaining-a-track/maintainer-configuration.md

 ## Alumnus

-When you decide to move on, submit and merge a PR that sets the `alumnus` key for your maintainer entry to one of the following strings:
+When you decide to move on, submit and merge a PR that sets the `alumnus` key for your maintainer entry to false.
-`alumnum`, `alumnus` or `alumna`.
-This is the string that will appear with your bio on the website.
-These terms have been chosen to enable you to choose the one you feel most appropriate for your gender.

 ## JSON Format